enigmatry/entry-angular-building-blocks/libs/entry-components/theming-configuration.md

 Contains property for styling the table header.

-- `size` determines the font size of the header cells in the table.
+- `size`: determines the font size of the header cells in the table.

 ```scss
 $custom-theme: (